Categories

 • Team Leader:

-Karim HASNAOUI (CNRS research engineer)
+Charles PROUVEUR (CNRS research engineer)

-• Edouard AUDIT (CEA senior research scientist)
+• Edouard AUDIT (CEA research director)

 • Mathieu LOBET (CEA research scientist)